 THE HIMALAYAN TRADITION OF YOGA MEDITATION

-The Himalayan Mountains have been the home of sages for millennia.
-These great sages have lived and passed on knowledge of yoga to disciples who then became masters passing on the teachings in an unbroken lineage.
-Twelve hundred years ago the sage Shankaracharya organized this teaching into five centers of the Himalayan Tradition, one of which is the Bharati lineage.
-Bharati means lover of knowledge.
-This lineage is a mantra based meditative tradition.
+The Himalayan mountains have been the home of sages for millennia.
+These great sages, such as Shankaracharya, have lived and passed on knowledge of the yogic teachings to disciples who then became masters in an unbroken lineage.

 The initial purpose of the Tradition is to awaken the divine flame within each human being.
-The goal is for each student to come to know his or her true Self.
-The student can look to the Tradition and its teachings for guidance.
-The principal tenets and practices of all known systems of meditation are included in the Himalayan system and, for the most part, these systems have arisen out of it.
+The goal is for each student to come to know his or her true Self and they can look to the Tradition and its teachings for guidance.
+The principal tenets and practices of all known systems of meditation are included in the Himalayan system.

 system are purification of thoughts and emotions, mindfulness, breath